This spot has been added by

-You reach Mnemba Island by boat, mainly from Nungwi, which is a 1h30 drive from Stone Town.
-It takes about twenty minutes to reach the snorkeling spot from Nungwi.
-Mnemba Island is a privately owned island with access restricted to guests of the luxurious &Beyond Mnemba Island.
-Tour guides will drop you off directly at the reef, which lies a few hundred yards from the small island.
+Mnemba Island is a private island with access restricted to guests of the sumptuous &Beyond Mnemba Island.
+Boats will drop you off directly at the reef, which lies a few dozen yards from the small island.

 Full-day tours (approx. 9am to 3pm) generally include a single snorkeling stop at Mnemba, as well as a lunch break on a nearby beach and a chance to spot dolphins.
 The price is about $60pp., all-inclusive.
 Half-day tours, approx. 9am to 1pm, starts from $45pp.
-You will have no trouble booking an excursion on the island.
+You will have no trouble finding a tour anywhere on the island.

-You enter the water from the boat: follow your guide’s instructions.
+You will enter the water from the boat.
+Make sure to follow your guide’s instructions.